de-vri-es/setup-git-credentials/README.md

 SSH agents are not meant to be used non-interactively, so HTTPS authentication is a simpler solution.

 If you can use plain SSH keys that may be easier.

+# Compatibility with custom runners

+The latest version of this action runs on `node20`.
+If your custom runner doesn't support `node20` yet, you can pin the action to `v2.0` which runs on `node16`.